hermanmak/sample-envoy-and-go/README.md

-# A simple reverse proxy example with a golang server
+# A simple reverse proxy example using Envoy and Golang

 ### Gotchas:
 1. Although Docker-compose allows your to orchestrate multiple containers, communication between the containers must be set.
 To set this we create a "network" in the Docker-compose file.
 Two containers in the same network can communicate with each other using the Docker-compose name.